mermaid-js/mermaid/docs/sequenceDiagram.md

 ### Participants

-The participants can be defined implicitly as in the first example in this page.
+The participants can be defined implicitly as in the first example on this page.
 The participants or actors are rendered in order of appearance in the diagram source text.
-Sometimes you might want to show the participants in a different order then when the first message from the actor appears.
+Sometimes you might want to show the participants in a different order then when the first message from when the actor appears.
 Then it is possible to introduce the actor explicitly in by doing this decing the order of appearance.

 ```